segment-anything-models-java/SAMJ-IJ/README.md

 ## Notes

-- This plugin is intended for use with microscopy images.
+- This plugin is intended to use with microscopy images.
 - The documentation here is for users only.
 Developer documentation, including contribution guidelines, will be available in a separate repository.

-For further assistance or to report issues, please visit the [plugin's repository](https://github.com/segment-anything-models-java/SAMJ-IJ).
+- For further assistance or to report issues, please visit the [plugin's repository](https://github.com/segment-anything-models-java/SAMJ-IJ).

 Thank you for using the SAMJ-IJ Fiji plugin!